jayalloyd/jayalloyd/README.md

-- 👋 Hi, I’m Jayarani.
+- 👋 Hi, I’m Jayarani
-- 👀 I’m interested in Full stack Java Development
 -  I’m looking to collaborate on Exciting projects